Prerequisite – Layers of OSI Model

-The first layer is the Process layer on the behalf of sender and Network Access layer on the behalf of receiver.
-During this article we will be talking on the behalf of receiver.
+The first layer is the Process layer on the behalf of the sender and Network Access layer on the behalf of the receiver.
+During this article, we will be talking on the behalf of the receiver.

 1. Network Access Layer –

 This layer corresponds to the combination of Data Link Layer and Physical Layer of the OSI model.
-It looks out for hardware addressing and the protocols present in this layer allows for physical transmission of data.
+It looks out for hardware addressing and the protocols present in this layer allows for the physical transmission of data.

 We just talked about ARP being a protocol of Internet layer, but there is a conflict about declaring it as a protocol of Internet Layer or Network access layer.
 It is described as residing in layer 3, being encapsulated by layer 2 protocols.